avabs/avabs.github.io/AZ-204/Module 1 : Serverless Application/create_serverless_application.md

 #### Function App
 - A function hold in execution environment called function app
+- A Function App is a container that specifies the operating system and resources, such as the memory, computing power, and disk space, for running an Azure function.
+Behind the scenes, an Azure Function App is a collection of one or more virtual machines (VMs) running a web server.
 - A Function App may use these types of plan
   - Consumption Plan
     - True Serverless since provides automatic scalling and bills only for running of the function and configurable timeout.